Arve2/Vibra-trickler-3/README.md

 1. _The Pico boot sector will now appear as a storage device, `RPI-RP2` in file explorer._
 1. On PC: Copy-paste the UF2 file to the `RPI-RP2` storage device.
 1. _The Pico will reboot, loading the new CircuitPython._
-1. Check File Explorer.
+1. Check your file explorer.
 After installing CircuitPython, the Pico should appear as `PICODRIVE`.
-Note the driveletter.
+Note the driveletter (Usually `D:` or `E:`).

 ## Install and configure Thonny editor
 On PC...